hughqelliott/Light_Bar/README.md

 3.7V Lithium Ion Rechargable battery with charger.
 I can't my exact one, but they're out there.
 You need power.

-Slip flange (allows for spinning your bar) if you don't want to spin it, don't bother with the flange.
+Slip Ring with flange (allows for spinning your bar) if you don't want to spin it, don't bother with the flange.
 I used the 12-wire but there is a 6-wire available.<br/>
 http://www.adafruit.com/products/1196 (12-wire) <br/>
 http://www.adafruit.com/products/736 (6-wire)